Bellspringsteen/community_board_dashboard/README.md

 # Run it all local

-change the persister to Global Variable export FLASK_APP=flask_app.py cd /app flask run --reload
+change the persister to Global Variable and the Logger export FLASK_APP=flask_app.py cd /app flask run --reload